Clayfield, QLD

 Where is Clayfield?

-Clayfield is a suburb of Queensland, Australia.
+Clayfield is a suburb of Queensland, Australia, in the Brisbane local government area.

 What is the population of Clayfield?